undergrad-partner-school

 Campus Life

-Not everything at Dartmouth College is about learning and grades: campus life is an essential part of your educational experience.
-Find out some details about students' life at Dartmouth College.
+It is not all about learning and grades at Dartmouth College: campus life is a crucial component of your educational experience.
+Check out some details about social life at Dartmouth College.

 Student Organizations

-The number of student organizations and groups with open membership at this school is 147.
-This number includes sororities and fraternities.
-35 percent of male and 36 of female students are involved in different organizations at Dartmouth College.
-The student organization with the highest level of popularity is GLOS - Greek Letter Organizations and Societies, followed by Green Key Society and Collis After Dark.
+This school has 147 open-membership student organizations you can participate in.
+That includes sororities and fraternities.
+The percentage of male students who are members of organizations is 33 and female students 33.
+The student organization that gathers the largest number of students is GLOS - Greek Letter Organizations and Societies, followed by Green Key Society and Collis After Dark.
 Other popular organizations among the students at Dartmouth College are Dartmouth Outing Club and Dartmouth Student Assembly.

-If you are interested in music, you can join the Dartmouth College band or chorus.
-For students with a talent for acting, there is a drama club.
+Students interested in music can join the Dartmouth College band or chorus.
+There is a drama club you can join if acting is something that interests you.
 Interested in media and communication?
 Dartmouth College publishes its own newspaper and has its own radio station.

 Student Services

-24/7 emergency phone and alarm devices are available.
+There are emergency phone and alarm devices available around the clock.
 There are electronically operated dormitory entrances.
 There is a round-the-clock security patrol.
 Theer is a nighttime transportation/escort service.

-There is a medical clinic with personal/psychological counseling.
+This school has a health clinic with personal/psychological counseling.
 In addition, other services like Women's Center are available to the students of Dartmouth College.

-All in all, campus life at Dartmouth College is rich and vibrant and provides everything most students need.
+All in all, campus life at Dartmouth College is rich and vibrant and provides all you need for a comfortable stay.

 Career Services